JOBS AT IRIS

 - Experience of managing staff & HR procedures, including recruitment

 - An ability to self-manage and self-motivate

-- A collaborative attitude and ability to work within a small, committed team with people from a variety of walks of life
+- A collaborative attitude and ability to work within a small, committed team with people from a various backgrounds

 - Excellent written and oral communication skills

 - Attention to detail and ability to work under pressure

 - At least 2 years experience within this field

 - Experience in working with emerging artists & students